bugladen/NadekoBot/commandlist.md

 `.byemsg`  |  Sets a new announce leave message.
 Type %user% if you want to mention the new member. |  .byemsg %user% has left the server.
 `.byepm`  |  Toggles whether the good bye messages will be sent in a PM or in the text channel.
 `.greetpm`  |  Toggles whether the greet messages will be sent in a PM or in the text channel.
+`.spmom`  |  Toggles whether mentions of other offline users on your server will send a pm to them.
 `.logserver`  |  Toggles logging in this channel.
 Logs every message sent/deleted/edited on the server.
 BOT OWNER ONLY.
 SERVER OWNER ONLY.
 `.userpresence`  |  Starts logging to this channel when someone from the server goes online/offline/idle.
 BOT OWNER ONLY.
 SERVER OWNER ONLY.
 `.voicepresence`  |  Toggles logging to this channel whenever someone joins or leaves a voice channel you are in right now.
 BOT OWNER ONLY.
 SERVER OWNER ONLY.